wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/Web/Widgets/Feedback-List.md

 # Notification | 通知提醒框

+# Annotation

+- [Rough Notation #Project#](https://roughnotation.com): A small JavaScript library to create and animate annotations on a web page.

 # Comment

 - [Talk #Project#](https://github.com/coralproject/talk): Our open-source commenting platform, Talk, rethinks how moderation, comment display, and conversation function, creating the opportunity for safer, smarter discussions around your work.